lukeify/notes/PiHole on UniFi OS 3.md

-# PiHole on UnifiOS 3
+# PiHole on UniFi OS 3

 I previously have [written a guide][1] for my own benefit on how to configure PiHole running inside a UniFi Dream Machine (UDM) running UniFi OS 1.x.
 This guide amends those instructions for UniFi OS 3.x, which contains many large architectural changes; this requires us to use [`nspawn`][2] instead of `podman`—which we used with UniFi OS 1.x—for containerization of our PiHole installation.